-- Conversational Design Essentials: Tips For Building A Chatbot1
+- Conversational Design Essentials: Tips For Building A Chatbot

-Virtual assistants that live inside messaging apps could help us arrange a trip, shop online, order a ride or even do banking4 — all powered by chat.
+Virtual assistants that live inside messaging apps could help us arrange a trip, shop online, order a ride or even do banking — all powered by chat.
 Already today, the number of applications that rely on friendly conversation to nurture relationships with customers is growing.
 In this article, we will look at the current state of conversational interfaces, the challenges they bring and where things are heading.

 Conversational Interfaces In The Wild

 Conversational interfaces are still a rather rare sight.
 But slowly, more and more applications are leaving behind the trusty GUI in favor of personal chat.
 Some of the conversations are already driven by artificial intelligence (AI) — think of the infamous Slackbot — whereas others have humans facilitating the conversation behind the scenes.

 Take KLM.
-A new service by the Dutch airline uses a Facebook Messenger plugin to provide customers with flight documentation via Messenger5.
+A new service by the Dutch airline uses a Facebook Messenger plugin to provide customers with flight documentation via Messenger.
 Customers receive text messages reminding them of their check-in time, as well as providing their boarding pass and their flight’s status — all in a friendly and familiar tone, as if it were coming from a friend.
 And if the customer has any questions or requests — for example, to change seats — they can reach out to KLM via Messenger, too.

 The magic is based on a simple Facebook Messenger plugin that is seamlessly built into the booking flow and that triggers the connection to Messenger.
 When someone books a ticket or checks in via KLM.com, Facebook displays the plugin if the person has logged into Facebook or Messenger on that device in the past 90 days.
 It’s enabled by default but can be unchecked if the user doesn’t wish to receive any information or updates on their flight.
 An interesting approach.

-Virtual travel agent Pana131210 uses a conversational UI with real humans behind the curtain.
+Virtual travel agent Pana uses a conversational UI with real humans behind the curtain.
 Communication is handled entirely over chat.
 To get started, a user is connected to one of Pana’s employees, who gets to know their travel preferences.
 Whenever the user needs to book a flight, find a hotel or hire a car, they send a message to Pana, and an assistant takes care of it.
 Pana will provide options and will book in coordination with the user.

 The assistant also takes care of checking in, provides all necessary documentation, informs about delays and arranges booking changes in case a flight gets canceled.
 The promise is that when a user reaches out to Pana, someone from the team will answer the request in 60 seconds.
 This is an interesting blend of personal service and the latest technology, coming in at $19 a month or $199 a year.

-Chris Messina, developer experience lead at Uber, claimed that 2016 would be the year of conversational commerce14.
-One of the services that seek to change the way we shop online is built completely on a conversational interface: Operator1715.
+Chris Messina, developer experience lead at Uber, claimed that 2016 would be the year of conversational commerce.
+One of the services that seek to change the way we shop online is built completely on a conversational interface: Operator.
 Using it is as simple as writing a text message.
 Install the Operator app (essentially, a messaging app), send a text saying what you’re looking for (flowers for your spouse, a new messenger bag, concert tickets, anything), and Operator will connect you to one of its experts, who will recommend something suitable for you.
 If you like their suggestion, you can purchase and pay without having to leave the chat.
 Backed by a network of merchants from around the world, Operator aims to deliver everything from everyday essentials to exotic goods.
-The service is free and available 24/7 (in the US only, though).
+The service is free and available 24⁄7 (in the US only, though).

 Crafting Conversational Experiences

 As simple as a chat might seem, conversational interfaces require designers and developers to leave behind current practices and adopt an entirely new mindset.
 The familiar design patterns we use in GUIs won’t work in a conversation-driven interface.
 As visual design is demoted in favor of words, what you say and how you say it becomes more crucial than ever.
-Matty Mariansky, creator of the scheduling robot assistant Meekan19, even argues that the separation between content and style disappears completely in conversational interfaces, that the content becomes the style20.
+Matty Mariansky, creator of the scheduling robot assistant Meekan, even argues that the separation between content and style disappears completely in conversational interfaces, that the content becomes the style.
 “When talking to a robot, you’re just staring into a void,” says Matty.
 “It’s the robot’s job to seize every opportunity to suggest the next step and highlight less-familiar features.”
 So, how to start the conversation off right?
-Matty shares valuable lessons learned21 from his experience in building Meekan.
+Matty shares valuable lessons learned from his experience in building Meekan.